morse-simulator/morse/doc/morse/user/robots/jido.rst

 LAAS Jido robot
 ===============

-This robot is build on a NeoBotix base with a Kuka lightweight arm
+This robot is build on a NeoBotix base.

 Files
 -----